Text Link

 • Lack of transportation or stable housing

 We offer specialized care for transgender and non-binary patients, as well as for queer people of all identities.
-And our patients can feel comfortable knowing their identities are represented on our treatment staff, as we make it a priority to employ a diverse team of providers.
+Our patients can feel comfortable knowing their identities are represented on our treatment staff as we prioritize employing a diverse team of providers.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.